Welcome to the Research School of Astronomy and Astrophysics!

-Solid Course Foundation: The RSAA PhD Program includes 6 months of innovative winter-school style astrophysics courses taught by some of the world's preeminent astrophysicists, including Nobel Prize Winner Brian Schmidt, and Prime Minister's Science Prize Winner Ken Freeman.
+Solid Course Foundation: The RSAA PhD Program includes innovative astrophysics courses taught by some of the world's pre-eminent astrophysicists, including 2011 ARC Laureate Fellow Martin Asplund and Prime Minister's Science Prize Winner Ken Freeman.
 These courses aim to provide students with a broad and deep understanding of the major current fields in astrophysics including cosmology, galaxy formation & evolution, stellar evolution & atmospheres, planetary science, high energy astrophysics, and the physics of the interstellar medium.
 We also offer applications courses in astrophysical computer programming, observation techniques and data analysis, and scientific publication writing.
 Our courses allow students to hit-the-ground running when beginning their PhD research.
 International students who have already taken equivalent graduate-level courses at their previous institution may receive credit for those courses.

 Early Research Opportunity: We believe that students benefit from research experience early.
 At the end of first semester, you will choose your PhD research topic.
-This timing allows you to have completed your courses and you will have gained a broad and deep understanding of the different research topics in astronomy.
-This breadth of knowledge allows you to choose a research topic that matches your research interests and that matches your research strengths and skills.
-From your second semester, you will start work on your PhD research program.
+This timing allows you to choose a research topic that matches your research interests and that matches your research strengths and skills.
+From your second semester, you will work on your PhD research program.
 Our PhD programs are typically 3.5 years in length.
 This allows you to enter the international job market at a younger age than in many other countries.

 International Scholarships: Successful PhD applicants are fully supported with a generous tax-free scholarship plus an RSAA top-up scholarship, with a recommendation to waive tuition fees.
 PhD students may apply for a named top-up scholarship for outstanding research.
 PhD students may also access internal research funds and fellowships to cover travel and other research expenses, including international conferences and telescope observing.

 Strong international support: Our research staff come from more than 7 countries across the globe.
-Approximately 1/3 of our PhD class are international students from all over the world.
+Approximately 1/3 of our PhD class are international students from all over the world and the student cohort is approximately 50/50 male/female.
 Our international students receive the same research opportunities and scholarship support as local students.
-ANU offers a relocation allowance to Canberra, and a friendly and collaborative research environment.
+ANU offers accepted students a relocation allowance to Canberra, and a friendly and collaborative research environment.
 In addition, ANU international office provides mentoring, international student events, and information to help with your relocation to and living in Canberra.